libsabl/storage-pool-js/README.md

 }
 ```

-An open connection to a storage provided.
+An open connection to a storage provider.
 Maintains session state such as variables, temporary tables, and transactions.
 Users of a connection are expected to ensure the connection is closed when they are done with it.

 Implementations of `StorageConn` should return `StorageMode.conn` for their `mode` property.